quimbp/cosmo/README.md

 (CTM2016-79474-R, MINECO/FEDER, UE)

-The code has been developped under Centos, using the GNU Fortran (GCC) 4.8.5 compiler and the Fortran 90 netcdf library version 4.3.3.1.
+The code has been developped under Centos, using the GNU Fortran (GCC) 4.8.5 compiler and the Fortran 90 netcdf library version 4.3.3.1 and python version 3.6.3

 Purpose: Build a utility library and a Lagrangian trajectory integrator.
 Requirements: **Fortran compiler** and the **NetCDF F90 library** version 4.3.X.X